-in the world was around 1.91 billion.18 Extrapolating the Pakistani estimates to the global population translates into an annual loss of roughly \$13.8 billion.
+What is the size of the macro output loss implied by the micro estimates we report?
+Table IV shows that Individuals born in 9 out of 12 months of a year have lower earnings because of their in-utero Ramadan exposure.
+Assuming that labor earnings comprise two-thirds of the GDP of the country, our estimates imply an output loss of at least \$2.3 billion in Pakistan each year.22 In 2020, Muslim population in the world was around 1.91 billion.23 Extrapolating the Pakistani estimates to the global population translates into an annual loss of roughly \$13.8 billion.
 This represents a lower bound on the output loss given that our estimate is a lower bound on the average treatment effect.
-Ramadan fasting by pregnant Muslim women, as we note above, is not obligatory: all four religious schools of Islam allow delaying it to a time after pregnancy.
-High rates of fasting during pregnancy thus largely reflect misperceptions about religious injunctions and its harmful long-run effects.
+Ramadan fasting by pregnant Muslim women, as we note above, is not obligatory: all major religious schools of Islam allow delaying the fast to a time after pregnancy.
+High rates of fasting during pregnancy thus largely reflect misperceptions about religious injunctions and harmful effects of fasting.
 In principle, therefore, large Pareto gains can be made by reducing these misperceptions through targeted awareness programs.
-It bears emphasizing, however, that challenging people's cherished beliefs-involving their notions of morality, religion, and identity-evokes strong emotional response (Bénabou & Tirole, 2016).
-To the extent that misperceptions about Ramadan fasting are "protected" beliefs, people may be averse to acquiring new information and may not update their priors on the receipt of new information to the extent a rational learner will.
+It bears emphasizing, however, that challenging people's cherished beliefs-involving their notions of morality, religion, and identity-is likely to evoke strong emotional responses (Bénabou & Tirole, 2016).
+To the extent misperceptions about Ramadan fasting are protected beliefs, people may be averse to acquiring new information and may not update their priors even when they acquire new information to a degree a rational learner would.